awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/install-gg-cli.md

 # Install the Greengrass CLI<a name="install-gg-cli"></a>

 You can install the Greengrass CLI in one of the following ways:
 + Use the `--deploy-dev-tools` argument when you first set up AWS IoT Greengrass Core software on your device\.
+You must also specify `--provision true` to apply this argument\.
 + Deploy the Greengrass CLI component \(`aws.greengrass.Cli`\) on your device\.

 This section describes the steps to deploy the Greengrass CLI component\.
 For information about installing the Greengrass CLI during initial setup, see [Getting started with AWS IoT Greengrass V2](getting-started.md)\.